syncfusion-content/uwp-docs/uwp/DateTimePicker/Setting-Minutes-and-Seconds-intervals.md

 ---
 layout: post
-title: Set Minute and Second Intervals in UWP DateTimePicker control | Syncfusion
+title: Set Minute and Second Intervals in UWP DateTimePicker | Syncfusion
 description: Learn how to set minute and second intervals in the Syncfusion UWP DateTimePicker (SfDateTimeCombo) control.
 platform: uwp
 control: SfDateTimeCombo